klaudiaban/myTUL/README.md

 ## 🚀 Project Overview

-**myTUL** is a student-developed prototype addressing the lack of digital visibility into study and rest spaces across the TUL campus.
-It aims to:
-- Help students discover underutilized study and relaxation spots.
-- Present a unified platform for core academic tools.
-- Provide visual and real-time insights into room occupancy using computer vision.

-This project was created by Diginauts as part of the *Team Project* course at the International Faculty of Engineering, Lodz University of Technology.
+**myTUL** is a student-developed prototype created by the **Diginauts** team during the *Team Project* course at the International Faculty of Engineering, Lodz University of Technology.
+It addresses a key problem identified through interviews and research: **students have no reliable, digital way to view and compare available study and relaxation spaces on campus**.

+This lack of digital visibility results in overcrowding of popular spots, inefficient use of available space, and undermines the image of TUL as a modern, tech-savvy university.

+**myTUL** aims to:
+- Help students discover underutilized spaces across various buildings.
+- Offer an integrated dashboard for essential academic tools.
+- Use AI and computer vision to provide real-time room occupancy insights.

 > 📖 **Full report:** See `docs/myTUL_report.pdf` \
 > 🖥️ **Final presentation:** See `docs/myTUL_presentation.pdf`